dariakts/simple_bootloader/README.md

 ## Overwiev

 This is a simple bootloader for x86 architecture using only one stage and hardcoded on hard disk.
 It comes with a script and a Makefile to provide a simplified installation proces but you can also install it manually by editing .asm file, compiling and copying binary file on your hard disk.

+Dont forget to back up your MBR before using it!

+This bootloader was originally written by Sebastian Plotz (Minimal Linux Bootloader) -> http://sebastian-plotz.blogspot.de/.
+I've changed its code a bit and added an installation script and a Makefile.

 ### Characteristics